postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

   client supports the server-advertised `PLAIN` and `LOGIN` mechanisms.
   `VACATION_SMTP_PASSWORD` can supply the password to the process without storing it in the file and takes precedence over `smtp.password`.
+- `smtp.sendmail`: absolute executable path used instead of SMTP when set.
 - `message.recipient_delimiter`: optional override for the value inherited from PostfixAdmin.
 - `message.no_vacation_pattern`: optional regular-expression fragment for To